 The earliest of his many special achievements came in 1969, when his quintet, featuring the late Kenny Wheeler, represented the UK at the Montreux: Jazz Festival and won the International Press Awards for Best Soloist, which included a scholarship to Berklee College of Music in Boston, and for Best Band.

-Alan first won the Melody Maker Jazz Poll for saxophone in 1971 and two years later formed the band S.O.S with John Surman and Mike Osborne, with which he toured extensively and appeared at the Queen Elizabeth Hall.
+Alan first won the Melody Maker Jazz Poll for saxophone in 1971 and again in 1972, 1973 and 1974.
+In 1973 he formed the band S.O.S with John Surman and Mike Osborne, with which he toured extensively and appeared at the Queen Elizabeth Hall.

 One of the major highlight’s of Alan’s career was the honour and privilege of working at Ronnie Scott’s with the Elvin Jones Jazz Machine in 1988, giving Alan the opportunity to work with his hero, John Coltrane’s, regular drummer.During the 1980s he represented the BBC at the Belgrade Festival with the band S.O.H.
 (Skidmore, Oxley and Haurand), with which he toured Europe for six years, and has toured the world and recorded with Rolling Stones’ drummer Charlie Watts, Stan Tracey and Georgie Fame, featuring with Georgie on BBC TV’s Later With Jools Holland.